 After a leisurely lunch on the beach we decided it was time to head on off to Granada – an hour/two hours away by bus which would cost you around 14 EUR one way.
 Upon arrival at the bus station, we came across a tour stand called Play Granada.
 Now, let me tell you, I am usually the kind of person who is a little sceptical about booking guided tours but a two-hour morning bike ride seemed like a brilliant idea.
 The fact that it was half-price at the stand convinced us too… and boy was it worth!!!
 The other person who had booked the same time slot as us was a no-show which meant that we had our guide to ourselves.

-We started off by cycling off through the Albaicin, up to a location that looked over the Alhambra and beautiful backdrop that is Sierra Nevada.
+We started off by cycling off through the Albaicin, up to a location that looked over the Alhambra and the beautiful backdrop that is Sierra Nevada.
 I also made a couple of four legged friends along the way.
 Our guide took us to a small gypsy market where we stocked up on delicious fruits and fresh veggies which we would use for dinner later that night.
 The Mirador de San Nicolas is definitely worth a climb to see both the Alhambra and Sierra Nevada, as well as a handful of street musicians and hand-crafters on the square.

 White Nest Hostel (Santisimo San Pedro, 4, Albayzin, Granada, Spain 18010)

 Now, if you are mentally prepared for a whole load of photos see below just how crazy I went with snapping up photos of the Alhambra!
 Enjoy.